evaitl/Movies/README.md

 scale to pixels and have a GridAutoFitLayoutManager subclass of GridLayoutManager.
 The number of columns in the PostersFragment will vary from device to device.

+As you scroll through either the gallery or the details fragments on a tablet, the other fragment is scrolled to the same position.

 ## Screenshots

 Tablet shots:

 ![Tablet Landscape](http://vaitls.com/share/small_img620.png)

 ![Tablet Portrat](http://vaitls.com/share/small_img642.png )

 Cell shots:

 ![Cell Gallery](http://vaitls.com/share/small_img722.png)

 ![Cell Details](http://vaitls.com/share/small_img733.png)